Audio connection with an intercom via SIP

 subscribe=1&

-• AMPIO_SERVER_IP - Ampio server’s address,
+• AMPIO_SERVER_IP - Ampio server address,

-• AMPIO_DOORBIRD_USER_NAME - the intercom’s user name in the Ampio system,
+• USER_NAME_AMPIO_DOORBIRD - the user name of the intercom on the Ampio system, created specifically for the intercom,

 http://dwerex001:56fdsxXD3se@192.168.111.45